swan-cern/help/advanced/install_packages.md

 up in SWAN.
 A typical case is the installation of Python packages, which requires to run pip from a SWAN terminal:
 `pip install --user package_name`

-Then, it would be necessary to add the local installation path to PYTHONPATH, by creating a bash startup script like so:
+Then, it would be necessary to add the local installation path to PYTHONPATH, by creating a bash startup script that configures the `PYTHONPATH` variable:

     export PYTHONPATH=$CERNBOX_HOME/.local/lib/python3.5/site-packages:$PYTHONPATH

-As a result of running the installation command, the package will be installed on your CERNBox and it will be picked by any notebook you open after that.
+As a result of performing the aforementioned steps, the package will be installed on your CERNBox and it will be picked by any notebook you open after that.
 Since the package is on your CERNBox, it will be also available in any new session you start in SWAN.